Chronic Inflammatory Response Syndrome (CIRS)

 6000-8000 can be seen in Lyme, Mold can be 12,000 and above.
 Acute Lyme=17,000, Chronic Lyme=8872, Acute Mold=16,000, Chronic Mold=12,000, CFS=9000, Re-exposure=19,000

-C4a is part of a system known as the complement system, seen in Appendix E below.
+C4a levels refers to part of a system known as the complement system, seen in Appendix E below.
 This is a group of proteins that move freely through your bloodstream and works with the immune system playing a vital role in inflammation.
 Each protein in the complement system actives another protein related to a select inflammatory response.
 This effect can spill over from the innate immune system to cause an acquired immune system response and effect multiple blood parameters.
 In CIRS, C4a is used to measure an excessive innate immune response to biotoxins and has become the inflammatory marker of greatest significance looking at innate immune responses in those with exposure to Water-Damaged Buildings (WDB).

 cognitive deficits, restrictive lung disease, hypersensitivity pneumonitis, CFS with multi-symptom/multi-system disease, activated mast cell and basophils (sometimes referred to as Mast Cell activation), dermatographia, elevated lactate, increased smooth muscle contraction, vascular permeability, release of chemotactic factors.